EasyLOB/Miro/README.md

 # Miro

-This repository moved to [Medium-Miro](https://github.com/EasyLOB/Medium-Miro) and will be deeted soon.
+This repository moved to [Medium-Miro](https://github.com/EasyLOB/Medium-Miro) and will be deleted soon.